Adi130102/we_workers/README.md

 Capstone Project on We Workers App that provides services like Home Cleaning, Electricals, Mechanicals, Plumbing and Many More.

-"The project is done by a team consisting mainly of individuals: Aditya, Dhyey, Khushi, and Vishwa."
+The project is done by a team consisting mainly of individuals: Aditya, Dhyey, Khushi, and Vishwa.

 ## Getting Started